 - Egg: A single large egg, scrambled and folded to fit the biscuit, creates the perfect protein layer.
 Room-temperature eggs work best for even cooking.
 For a lighter option, substitute 1/4 cup of egg whites (about two egg whites) or liquid egg whites from a carton, following the same folding technique.

-How to Make Bacon Egg and Cheese Biscuit Sandwich
+How to Make Bacon, Egg, and Cheese Biscuit Sandwich

-Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.
+Here are the quick, step-by-step instructions with visuals; you can find the full instructions, including the exact ingredients, in the recipe card below.

 2. Prepare the Egg: Crack an egg into a small bowl and whisk until well beaten.
 Season with salt and pepper.
 Return the skillet to medium heat.
 Pour the beaten egg into the pan, tilting it to spread into an even circle.
-When eggs are nearly set but still slightly wet on top (about 1-2 minutes), use a spatula to fold edges toward the center forming a rectangle.
+When eggs are nearly set but still slightly wet on top (about 1-2 minutes), use a spatula to fold edges toward the center, forming a rectangle.

 To create a square shape that will fit the biscuit, fold each end towards the center, then top with a slice of American cheese.